 Scorpio met his gaze.

-“Don’t you think so, Former Captain Ludwig Waltz?”
+“Don’t you think so, Former Colonel Ludwig Waltz?”

 Ludwig stiffened as he saw a dark blue scorpion tattoo crawl up his brother’s face.
 It felt like something out of one of those grim fairy tales Werner and Viktoria used to sneak-read together when they were younger.
 Grimacing, he tightened his grip on the rifle resting in his lap.

 “Who will run, who will stay, who will be the one to cut me out.”
 Scorpio made a cross shape over his chest with his free hand before reaching out and tapping Ludwig’s rifle.
 “This is for show, obviously.
 If you used that on me, the next person you’d use it on is yourself.”

 Part of Ludwig wanted to vocally deny it, but he realized there was no point.

 “Werner would be upset if you did that, of course.
 And when Werner is upset, I’m upset too.”

 “How… can you say that after what you’ve done?”